microsoft/ReactorPlanning/docs/README.md

 # Streaming guide

 Want to stream but don't know where to start?
-We're here to help!
+We've got you covered!
 This guide is designed to help get you started with streaming.
 The only assumed knowledge is experience with conference calls and sharing your desktop/app on an app like Teams, Skype or Slack.

 You will likely need to spend a couple of hours getting a base setup put together.
 While no special hardware or recording room is required, you may find a couple of additions or changes to your room will help elevate the quality of your streams.